OgieBen/OkayDocs/README.md

  **Callbacks**
  =============

- Some actions might take user some time to accomplish.
-To prevent long lasting requests and overloading the Okay server with enormous amount of the Check Requests the Okay server sends callbacks when long lasting action is completed.
+ Some actions might take users some time to accomplish.
+To prevent long lasting requests and overloading the Okay server with enormous amount of the **Check** requests, Okay server sends callbacks when long lasting action is completed.
 The target URI should be configured at the Okay website on the Tenant Settings page.

  **Note:** every callback has a signature value.
 Check it to make sure the request is received from the Okay server.

 ## Link User Callback

- When an end user completes linking the Okay server sends the follow JSON data to the callback that was specified on the tenant settings page:
+ When an end user completes linking, Okay server sends the following JSON data to the callback URI that was specified on the tenant settings page:

  ```JSON
   {